light-tech/LearnSTM32/README.md

     I am following [this article](https://blog.embeddedexpert.io/?p=768) and [this for the pinout](https://lastminuteengineers.com/how-rfid-works-rc522-arduino-tutorial/).

+    The datasheet for (the main IC of) the module is [here](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf).
+To communicate with the RFID tags, we also need the datasheet for them and this module is frequently sold with several [Mifare One tags](https://www.nxp.com/docs/en/data-sheet/MF1S50YYX_V1.pdf).
+The library only support this card, I believe.

   * `F411CEU6_nRF24L01`: Wireless communication via nRF24L01+ modules.

     The transmitter to `F103C6T6_nRF24L01`.